-TiWorker is a WMI (Windows Modules Installer) Worker Process which is related to Windows Update.
+TiWorker is a WMI (Windows Modules Installer) Worker Process that is related to Windows Update.
 Usually, the error occurs after an update has run.
-In this fix, i will list 5 methods which you can use to attempt and stop tiworker from consuming your CPU.
+In this fix, I will list 5 methods that you can use to attempt and stop tiworker from consuming your CPU.

 Hold the Windows Key and Press X. Choose Control Panel.